marooou/confluence-publisher/README.md

   -ht, --hold-titles    Do not change page titles while publishing.
   -v, --verbose
   -ac, --auto-create    Auto create pages on-the-fly when they do not exist.
+  -fo, --fix-order      Fix ordering of the pages so that it matches the order
+                        in the configuration file.
 ```